List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

 What is list matching software?

-List matching software combines records from multiple lists, identifies duplicate entries across those lists using fuzzy matching and name/address standardization, and produces a single clean master list.
-It is the core technology behind merge/purge operations in direct mail and marketing.
+List matching software combines records from multiple lists, identifies duplicate entries across those lists using fuzzy matching and name and address standardization, and produces a single clean master list.
+It is the core technology behind merge purge operations in direct mail and marketing, and it keeps source tracking so each record traces back to its origin list.

 What is the difference between person-level and household-level matching?

-Person-level matching identifies duplicates based on first name + last name + address, preserving different individuals at the same address.
-Household-level matching uses last name + address only, treating all records with the same surname at the same address as one household.
-Household matching saves more postage but risks merging records for unrelated individuals who share a last name.
+Person-level matching identifies duplicates on first name, last name, and address, preserving different individuals at the same address.
+Household-level matching uses last name and address only, treating everyone with the same surname at an address as one household.
+Household matching saves more postage but can merge unrelated people who share a surname.

 How much can list matching save on direct mail costs?